ojassurana/tp/docs/team/lethihongminh.md

 #### 4. Location Class
 - **What it does**: Models individual locations visited during a trip, enhancing trip detail granularity.
 - **Highlights**:
-    - Integrates with trip and album classes for location-based photo tracking.
+    - Integrates with trip, album and photo classes for location-based photo tracking.

 ---